aspose-total/Aspose.Total-Products/total/en/java/conversion/pot-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLTM via Java or Online App" h2="On Premise Java API to export POT to XLTM without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, convert and render a wide variety of file formats.
+It includes components for manipulating Microsoft Office documents, PDFs, images, and other file formats.
+With Aspose.Total for Java, you can easily convert POT file to XLTM in two simple steps.

+The first step is to export POT to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library for creating, manipulating, and converting presentations.
+It supports a wide range of presentation formats, including POT, PPT, PPTX, PPS, PPSX, and more.
+With Aspose.Slides for Java, you can easily export POT to HTML with just a few lines of code.

+The second step is to convert HTML to XLTM using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library for creating, manipulating, and converting spreadsheets.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, XLSM, XLTM, and more.
+With Aspose.Cells for Java, you can easily convert HTML to XLTM with just a few lines of code.

-You can convert POT file to XLTM via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTM.
+In conclusion, Aspose.Total for Java makes it easy to convert POT file to XLTM in two simple steps.
+First, you can export POT to HTML using Aspose.Slides for Java.
+Then, you can convert HTML to XLTM using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily convert POT file to XLTM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}